UNC miniRISC-V Architecture Simulator V 1.0

 }

-If the contents of Reg[s] does not equal the contents of Reg[t] branch to the instruction that is the offset from currect PC by the specified signed immediate value, which is usually specified by a label.
+If the contents of Reg[rs1] does not equal the contents of Reg[rs2] branch to the instruction at the specified by a label.

 skip: